jb55/kindlize/README.md

 Contributing
 ------------

+Kindlize is licensed under GNU GPL, and you are welcome to modify and use the code for your own purpose.
 Please, report bugs and issues as I won't be able to cover all the TeX formats on arXiv.
 Feel free to send me ideas through the [issue tracker][] or pull requests!

 [issue tracker]: http://bitbucket.org/nye17/kindlize/issues